 18-VII.C.
-UTILITY ALLOWANCES [Notice PIH 2012-32, REV-3; PBV Quick Reference Guide (10/14)]
+UTILITY ALLOWANCES [Notice PIH 2012-32, REV-3; PBV Quick Reference Guide (10/14); Notice PIH 2018-11]

 When contract rent amounts are set initially, the amount does not include a utility allowance.
 In general, the utility allowances that are used on the initial HAP contract at closing are the public housing utility allowances that are in effect prior to conversion.
 The CHAP must be updated prior to conversion to reflect current public housing utility allowances.
-At its discretion, a PHA may use the FMRs and utility allowances in effect during the 30-day period immediately before the beginning date of the HAP contract.
-A PHA may request a waiver from HUD in order to establish a site-specific utility allowance schedule.
+At its discretion, the ARHA may use the FMRs and utility allowances in effect during the 30-day period immediately before the beginning date of the HAP contract.
+The ARHA may request a waiver from HUD in order to establish a site-specific utility allowance schedule.

-After conversion, unless a waiver is requested and approved by HUD, the PHA must maintain a utility allowance schedule for tenant-paid utilities in accordance with standard PBV and HCV utility allowance regulations at 24 CFR 983.301(f)(2)(ii) and 24 CFR 982.517 respectively.
-These utility allowances are effective for in-place families at recertification.
+After conversion, the ARHA may maintain a utility allowance schedule for tenant-paid utilities in accordance with standard PBV and HCV utility allowance regulations at 24 CFR 983.301(f)(2)(ii) and 24 CFR 982.517 respectively.
+The ARHA may instead, however, apply site specific utility allowances in accordance with Notice PIH 2018-11.

-The PHA will use the HCV utility allowance schedule for the RAD developments.
+The ARHA will use the HCV utility allowance schedule for the RAD developments.